 For information about the services offer by Dr. Leung and her team at the Wise Mind Centre, please visit www.wisemindcentre.com.
-She could also be reached via email (firstname.lastname@example.org) or by phone (604-761-8201).
+She could also be reached via email form above or by phone (604-761-8201).

-The Wise Mind Centre currently offers the following two Adult DBT Skills Groups and one Multi-Families Adolescent DBT Skills Group:
+The Wise Mind Centre currently offers the following three Adult DBT Skills Groups and one Multi-Families Adolescent DBT Skills Group:

 3/ Monday Evenings Multi-Families Adolescents DBT Skills Group 5:30-7:00pm